colejv/vanguard-workbench/README.md

 Mathematical consistency does not establish that a model accurately represents the real system.
 KCAG and BBN results require review by both a quantitative specialist and a system-domain expert.

 > [!NOTE]
-> This agent does not yet perform semantic validation of the KCAG graph itself (structural correctness, reachability, cycle detection beyond what NetworkX reports).
-That capability is planned as a separate, read-only `validate_kcag` addition — see [Current Limitations](#current-limitations).
+> Graph-theoretic structural validation (`validate_kcag` — node/edge integrity, `ADV_START` as sole root, goal reachability, no duplicate edges) and a read-only analytical review by this agent (`model_assumptions.md`, disposition `ACCEPT` / `ACCEPT WITH CAVEATS` / `RECOMMEND STAGE 2 REGENERATION`) both run as part of Annex B, described above.
+The review's disposition remains advisory only; it is never parsed or acted on programmatically, and never blocks Annex B — see [Current Limitations](#current-limitations).

 ### Stage 3 — Human-reviewed test concepts